 The People’s Pharmacy Perspective:

 A blood test for 25(OH)D [25 hydroxy vitamin D] is the only way to know what your vitamin D levels are.
 To achieve optimum amounts of vitamin D, many people may require at least 2,000 IUs of vitamin D daily.
 Some individuals might need as much as 4,000 IUs.
-We always suggest you check with your health care professional to determine the right dose for you and monitor vitamin D levels periodically to make sure you are within the sweet spot.
+We always suggest you check with your health care professional to determine the right dose for you and monitor vitamin D levels periodically to make sure you are near the sweet spot.

 You can learn more about vitamin D in our eGuide to Vitamin D and Optimal Health.
 It is in our Health eGuides section of this website.